ImperialCollegeLondon/unit_testing_Cpp/_episodes/l2_02_basic_unit_testing.md

 ```
 ### 7.1 Exercise

-Modify the above program to throw an exception for the negative values and write a test for the same.
+Modify the above program to throw an exception for negative values and write a test for this.

 **Solution**